-Overall incomes for 2014 have also been calculated for all Guernsey households included in the analysis on an equivalised basis (see Appendix B for methodology).
+Overall incomes for 2017 have also been calculated for all Guernsey households included in the analysis on an equivalised basis (see Appendix for methodology).
 Gross income is defined as the total income of a household derived from the following sources; employment income, business income, old age (States) pension, private pension income (both occupational and personal), distribution income, annuity income, bank interest, loan interest, benefits (except those paid on order) and rent rebates.
-Rent rebates, currently administered by the Housing Department, may not be perceived as an income as they are deductions made to social housing rent.
-However, given current proposals to unify rent rebates and supplementary benefit and to ensure comparability in future reports, these have been included as a base.
+Rent rebates are deductions made to social housing rent.
+However, given that the rent rebate scheme has now ended and instead housing support and supplementary benefits have merged into one scheme called income support, to ensure comparability in future reports these have both been included as forms of income.
 Grants for educational purposes, such as university grants paid direct to universities, have not been included as a form of income in this analysis.